ashfaqur/blog/README.md

 A simple Spring Boot–based REST API for managing blog posts.

-Designed for demonstration with easy local setup using Docker along with a Python-based test client.
+Easy server setup using Docker along with a Python-based test client.

 ## Quick Start